WesleyDev184/hub_solidario/README.md

 ## Overview

-Rotary is a solution that integrates a powerful backend API with a responsive Flutter mobile app designed to streamline orthopedic inventory and loan management.
+Hub Solidario is a solution that integrates a powerful backend API with a responsive Flutter mobile app designed to streamline orthopedic inventory and loan management.
 It offers a modular and scalable architecture that simplifies asset tracking, user roles, and transaction workflows.

-### Why Rotary?
+### Why Hub Solidario?

 This project aims to streamline healthcare resource management through a cohesive system.
 The core features include: